 - Forza Motorsport 8 trailer, release date, news and more

-Unfortunately, no actual game footage was shown off.
-Rather we were given short clip of a fairy flying around a fantasy forest, complete with narration extolling the stories of a fantasy world in a plummy English accent that’s a hallmark of the Fable series.
+We’ve seen no actual game footage of Fable 4, though the trailer may have been using Fable 4’s engine; this has yet to be confirmed or denied.
+However, we were given a short clip of a fairy flying around a fantasy forest, complete with narration extolling the stories of a fantasy world in a plummy English accent that’s a hallmark of the Fable series.
 And then that fairy gets unceremoniously eaten by a large bullfrog, to represent how there’s a dark side to the fantasy world of what we're guessing is Albion.

 Fable 4 trailer